-If you have previously-collected data, creating charts and visualizing it in Ona is easy.
+If you have previously collected data, creating charts and visualizing them in Ona is easy.
 The Upload a dataset feature allows you to upload your dataset whether it’s from a digitized paper-based survey, another digital data collection tool, or a public data website; and you can generate an XLSForm, which lets you submit new data, at the same time!
 Once your data is uploaded to Ona, you can create useful charts and view locations using our maps (if you collected GPS data) making data visualization significantly easier.

 Formatting the Dataset

 - The dataset must be a CSV file.

 - The first row can contain EITHER: